-The Histotechnology program is a one-year master's degree program, composed of intense academic studies and a three-month practicum.
+The Histotechnology (MHS) program is a one-year master's degree program, composed of intense academic studies and a three-month practicum.
 Students will earn a master of science degree and be prepared to work, under the direction of a pathologist, as a highly qualified allied health professional in anatomic pathology laboratories throughout the country.

 What Is a Histotechnologist?